abhishek-kumar-code/Redfish_Public/Specification.md

 No requirements are placed on implementations to return a consistent set of members when a series of requests using paging query parameters are made over time to obtain the entire set of members.
 It is possible that this could result in missed or duplicate elements being retrieved if multiple GETs are used to retrieve a collection using paging.

 * Clients shall not make assumptions about the URIs for the resource members of a collection.
-* Retrieved collections should always include the [count](#resource-count-property) property to specify the total number of members in the collection.
+* Retrieved collections shall always include the [count](#resource-count-property) property to specify the total number of members in the collection.
 * If only a portion of the collection is returned due to client-specified paging query parameters or services returning [partial results](#partial-results), then the total number of resources across all pages shall be returned in the count property.

 #### HEAD